articulate/tugboat/README.md

 1. Reboot your machine (not the VM).
 2. Run `docker-machine stop default`, ensure all virtualbox VMs are stopped, all virtualbox processes are stopped (including the GUI), and then run run `docker-machine start default`.
 If this doesn't work, see (1).

+## Notes on Docker Beta for Mac/Windows

+Docker beta uses the IP 127.0.0.1 instead of 192.168.99.100.
+So you will need to use the hostnames `beta.tugboat.tld` which maps to 127.0.0.1.

+See section `Custom Configuration` above.

 ## Contributing

 1. Fork it ( https://github.com/articulate/tugboat/fork )